NinjaProtocol/lazywars/README.md

 ---

-*LazyWars - Where being lazy is a competitive advantage!*
+*lazywars - to be the laziest is the greatest*